 Why using popular tools might not be the best solution to solve the problem?

-Another piece of the puzzle for projects is the amount of ways to approach a situation.
-Currently, we have an excess of tools, patterns and ways to solve any problem, such as TDD, BDD, design patterns, application patterns, etc. It is very important to understand why we are using something.
+Another piece of the puzzle for projects is the number of ways to approach a situation.
+Currently, we have an excess of tools, patterns, and ways to solve any problem, such as TDD, BDD, design patterns, application patterns, etc. It is very important to understand why we are using something.
 Moreover, that knowledge of why should be shared with the whole team.
 In addition, most systems boil down to creating an application that already exists somewhere in the world.
 This whole overload pushed engineers to the other extreme and the phenomenon of overengineering arose.
 Using what is fashionable to solve the problem, what can such a phenomenon lead to?
 The answer suggests the creation of uncontrolled technical debt and the failure of the project.

 How to avoid it?
 Again, understand the client’s business and engineer a solution to their needs.
 To achieve this goal, DDD employs a number of techniques, including domain modeling and Event Storming.